BUD 620 Paths and Bhūmis:

 - Explanation of the three kayas

 - Explanation of the qualities of freedom and maturation

-- Commentary on the Presentation of Bhumis, Paths & Results in the Treasury of Knowledge by Acharya Lama Tenpa Gyaltsen, Nitartha Institute Publications
+- Commentary on The Presentation of Paths Bhūmis, & Results in the Causal Vehicle of Characteristics from the Treasury of Knowledge by Jamgön Kongtrul Lodrö Thaye, by Acharya Lama Tenpa Gyaltsen and Karl Brunnhölzl, Nitartha Institute Publications

 You are responsible for purchasing your course texts from the Nalanda Store.
 Click here to go to the Nalanda Store.
 Once you are at the Nalanda Store website, enter the word Nitartha in the top right search box.
 All Nitartha Institute publications will be featured.

 If there are further questions about texts, please write to email@example.com.